Constantine Algeria Travel Guide

 This guide encourages total immersion in Constantine's unique environment, to traverse its bridges, explore its markets, and savor its distinct cuisine.
 Constantine has a genuine encounter with North African heritage and an unforgettable adventure.

-Constantine is a truly singular place in northeastern Algeria, approximately 80 kilometers in the interior from the Mediterranean Sea.
+Constantine is a truly singular location in northeastern Algeria, approximately 80 kilometers in the interior from the Mediterranean Sea.
 The city extends across a high plateau, deeply formed by the Rhumel River.
 This river has created a spectacular, deep gorge, effectively isolating the old city on a rocky promontory.
-The chasm reaches depths of up to 100 meters (330 feet) in some areas, creating a natural defense that historically guarded the settlement.
+The chasm reaches depths of up to 100 meters (330 feet) in some places, creating a natural defense that historically guarded the settlement.

 Northeastern Algeria, 80 km inland from Mediterranean.